 As with the Otus 55, the majority of photographers and videographers buying the Zeiss Otus 85mm f/1.4 Lens will be described as "discerning."
 These photographers know what they are getting for their money and premier image quality is the primary driver behind this purchase.
 As you expected to hear regarding this lens, Otus 85mm image quality is best-available in an 85mm DSLR Lens.

 I started this lens review with no plans to include this lens in my kit, even though I knew that it would be a stellar performer and that I frequently use 85mm for portraits.
-The price was too high, autofocus was not there and I was very happy with my Canon EF 85mm f/1.2 L II USM Lens.
+The price was too high, autofocus was not there and I was happy with my Canon EF 85mm f/1.2 L II USM Lens.
 As I finished this review, I am no longer sure about my plan.
 I will never look at 85mm prime image quality the same again and it is going to be hard to be happy with lesser image quality after having used this lens.

 The Zeiss Otus 85mm f/1.4 Lens is extremely sharp at f/1.4 across the entire full frame image circle.

-That is a simplistic statement of the sharpness component that provides a good encompassing overview of a lens' image quality including contrast and resolution, but ... this is a simple lens to describe the image quality of.
+That is a simplistic statement of the sharpness component that provides a good encompassing overview of a lens's image quality including contrast and resolution, but ... this is a simple lens to describe the image quality of.
 When reviewing and comparing the Otus 85's image quality results, pay special attention to the crisp, high contrast transitions from black to white on the test chart, even at the wide open f/1.4 aperture.
 This difference is quite visible in real world photographs, some of which I will share below.

 The crops shown in the site's image quality tool are processed in the "Neutral" Picture Style using a sharpness setting of "1".
 This low contrast, low sharpness setting used on an image of a high contrast black-on-white subject is tough on image quality appearance.
 Add f/1.4 vignetting to the picture and corners can become especially ugly.
-The Otus 85 really shines in this test including in the f/1.4 corners, though the upper right corner (the corner crop shown in the image quality tool) from my early-production lens tested at 10'/3m is very slightly softer than the other 3 corners as demonstrated below.
+The Otus 85 really shines in this test including in the f/1.4 corners, though the upper right corner (the corner crop shown in the image quality tool) from my early-production lens tested at 10'/3m is slightly softer than the other 3 corners as demonstrated below.

 I was not able to find any real-world examples among my thousand-or-so Otus 85-captured images that showed this.